 She has worked for NATO during the Kosovo crisis and recently as the Senior Political Advisor to the Commander of Land forces NATO in Izmir Turkey.

-She has worked in defense policy and operations in Italy, Belgium, Washington, Turkey and five years in Afghanistan.
+She has worked in defence policy and operations in Italy, Belgium, Washington, Turkey and five years in Afghanistan.

 Heidi was awarded the US State Department Superior Honor Award by US Ambassador Eikenberry for advancing Governance.